Professional Standards Scheme

 Participating members must display a disclosure statement - ‘Liability limited by a scheme approved under Professional Standards Legislation’ - on all business documents given (or caused to be given) to current or prospective clients, which promote or advertise their occupation as a barrister.
 Such documents might include letterhead, email, costs disclosure agreements, memoranda of fees and invoices.
 Business cards and social media accounts are excluded.

-The New South Wales Bar Association has prepared a scheme, which commenced on 1 July 2020 in NSW and other applicable jurisdictions.
+The New South Wales Bar Association has prepared a scheme, which is proposed to commence on 1 July 2025 in NSW and other applicable jurisdictions.

 Important documents